History

 The friary consisted of a church constituting the southern part of the complex, and claustrum buildings added to it from the north, where they surrounded the inner garth with three wings.
 The oldest wing from the mid-fourteenth century was the eastern part, added perpendicularly to the chancel.
 Then, the northern wing was erected, and in the first half of the 15th century, the cloisters and the western wing were built, the facade of which was erected on the line of the wall of the facade of the nave of the church.
 The main wing of the friary at the end of the Middle Ages was the eastern one, containing, among others, on the ground floor from the south: sacristy, refectory, kitchen, pantry and a small room.
 One of the interiors of the ground floor of the northern wing was a vaulted chapel.
 In the west wing, on the ground floor, there was originally a Gothic vaulted room, probably with the function of a chapter house.
 There were also supposed to be cells accessible from the passage, presumably located on the first floor.

-The nave and the chancel on the outside were framed with stepped buttresses, a plinth and covered with gable roofs.
-The walls were pierced with ogival, two-light and three-light windows, filled with tracery with trefoil and quatrefoil motifs, placed regularly from the south, east and west.
-Above the windows of the chancel there was a double toothed frieze made.
-The entrance portals were located from the south in the first and third bays, the latter being bricked up in the 15th century.
-Another portal was located from the west on the axis of the central nave, another one connected the northern aisle with the cloister, the chancel with the sacristy and the chancel with the cloister.
+The nave and chancel were surrounded externally with stepped buttresses and a plinth, and covered with gable roofs.
+The windows were regularly set between the buttresses, with pointed arches, two-light and three-light, and filled with tracery featuring trefoil and quatrefoil motifs.
+In the 15th century, four tall windows were inserted in the south wall of the side aisle.
+The largest of all was placed on the west axis of the nave, while the lower ones were pierced high in the north wall of the north aisle and east wall of the south aisle.
+The older west window of the south aisle was converted into a blende in the 15th century.
+The chancel was lit by eight 14th-century windows, including one, unusually on the north side in the western bay.
+Above the chancel windows, a double tooth frieze was made.
+The entrance portals were located on the south side in the first and third bays, the latter of which was bricked up in the 15th century.
+Another portal was located on the west side of the central nave, and the others connected the north aisle with the cloister, the chancel with the sacristy, and the chancel with the cloister.
+From the south, the chancel connected to the tower.

 Current state

-The former monastery church has largely retained its Gothic form to the present day, while the claustrum buildings underwent a thorough reconstruction in early modern times, and then were partially demolished.
-Unfortunately, the body of the nave was transformed due to the loss of the western gable and a change of the roof form.
-Some of the windows were also transformed, tracery was lost in some.
-The vaults of the nave and the eastern closure of the chancel have not survived.
+The former monastery church, now dedicated to St. Francis of Alcantara, has largely retained its Gothic form to this day from the outside, while the claustrum was extensively rebuilt in the early modern era and then partially demolished.
+Unfortunately, the nave’s form was transformed by the loss of the western gable and the altered roof form.
+Some of the windows were also altered, and most of the tracery is lost (remnants of the original tracery are visible in the bricked-up southern window of the nave’s western bay, while the chancel windows retain concrete tracery).
+The vaults of the nave and the eastern end of the chancel have not survived.
+Currently, only the interior of the chancel retains Gothic character, where the original niches and portal openings remain exposed.
+On the exterior, the frieze and plinth framing the church walls are original.

 bibliography: